Developer announces buyer’s incentive on inventory homes ready now

 Zvacek Construction has the Craftsman II reverse and the Craftsman II expanded reverse available at 17308 Noland St. and 17313 Noland St., priced at $499,990 and $538,900, respectively.
 Both feature covered decks and walkout basements.

-Other available homes are under construction with prices from the low $500,000s.
-Homes and builders include Prohaska Homes’ new Chateau reverse 1½-story with a 4-car garage priced at $529,950; Doyle Construction’s new Madera reverse 1½-story priced at $534,900; Ryan Homes’ new Nevada reverse 1½-story with 4-car garage, priced at $619,900; and Eastwood Homes’ new Chianti two-story on a cul-de-sac lot, priced at $449,950.
+Other available homes are under construction with prices from the low $500,000s, which include Prohaska Homes’ new Chateau reverse 1½-story with a 4-car garage priced at $529,950; Doyle Construction’s new Madera reverse 1½-story priced at $534,900; Ryan Homes’ new Nevada reverse 1½-story with 4-car garage, priced at $619,900; and Eastwood Homes’ new Chianti two-story on a cul-de-sac lot, priced at $449,950.
 Contact the Chapel Hill office or visit the website for updates on these builders and floor plans.

 The Heritage Park Complex is adjacent to Chapel Hill, covering more than 1,200 acres.
 Heritage Park features an 18-hole golf course and a 40-acre lake for fishing, sailing and swimming.
 A 30-acre off-leash dog park is a popular amenity, as are picnic cabanas, sports fields, a new 18-hole championship Frisbee course and green spaces.
 In addition, Chapel Hill offers 70 acres of interior platted green space for resident use via walking trails.